armlabstanford/armlabstanford.github.io/_research/robot-manipulation-dexterity.md

 </div>

 #### Description:
 This research focuses on developing algorithms that integrate tactile data into Gaussian Splatting, a real-time explicit and photorealistic 3D representation.
+These representations can be used to enable a robot to perform advanced manipulation tasks through semantic embedding and physical interaction prediction.

 <div class="video-wrapper" style="border-radius: 10px; overflow: hidden; width: 100%; height: auto; margin: 0 auto; text-align: center;">